Lazerbeak12345/chaml/README.md

     - Calling functions
       - Scoping
         - When var names collide
-  - File extention
-  - Development tools
+    - Returning
+      - From inside a one-liner
+      - From a block function
   - Core features
   - Other features
   - Syntax
     - Comments
     - Typecasting
     - Operators
-    - Functions
-      - Returning
-        - From inside a one-liner
-        - From a block function
   - Reserved functions
     - while
     - if